michberr/randomforest-microbe/microbe_rf.md

 # Random Forest Modelling of the Lake Erie microbial community

-This is a demo of how to run regression and classification random forest models with microbial community datasets in R. The slides which accompanied this code are available [here]( https://github.com/michberr/randomforest-microbe/blob/master/randomforest_microbe.pdf)
+This is a demo of how to run regression and classification random forest models with microbial community datasets in R. The slides which accompanied this code are available
+<a href="https://github.com/michberr/randomforest-microbe/blob/master/randomforest_microbe.pdf" target="_blank">here</a>.

 Much of this code utilizes the [Phyloseq](http://joey711.github.io/phyloseq/) package.